 If parents need to work, the kids may be sent outside after school lessons to play and find activities at the campground to keep them busy for the afternoon.
 As a result, full-time RV kids are becoming more common across all US campgrounds during all months of the year.

 I often see parents alternate working hours so one can always keep an eye on the kids, or only one works to sustain an income to keep RVing and pay for travel.

 Most full-time RVers with kids spend most of each day exploring the campground or local sights as a family, meal prepping and cooking, and making sure kids are completing school lessons.

 Day in the Life of a Solo RV Full-Timer

-For solo RVers, the full-time life will have a structure custom-fit to their likes and need.
-But, unfortunately, they also take on all the burdens of travel planning, food shopping, cooking, camper maintenance, and work scheduling that can get overwhelming.
+For solo RVers, the full-time life will have a structure custom-fit to their likes and needs.
+But, unfortunately, they also take on all the burdens of travel planning, food shopping, cooking, camper maintenance, and work schedules that can get overwhelming.

 A day in the life of a solo RV full-timer starts with waking up whenever they feel like it, or it may revolve around work or other commitments.

 After breakfast, you’ll most likely deal with pets and knock out basic RV chores like dumping waste tanks or tidying up the interior and exterior of your camper.